Jacob Emmitt

-He previously played for the Toronto Wolfpack, St Helens (Heritage № 1173), Castleford Tigers (Heritage № 913), Leigh Centurions, Salford Red Devils and the Swinton Lions.
+He previously played for the Toronto Wolfpack, St Helens, Castleford Tigers, Leigh Centurions, Salford Red Devils and the Swinton Lions.
 He has also spent time on loan at the Leigh Centurions and the Keighley Cougars.

 Background

 Emmitt was born in Warrington, Cheshire, England.

 Playing career

 Emmitt began his career at St Helens.
 He joined Castleford on a 2-year deal on 16 September 2010.
 The following month he represented Wales in the Alitalia European Cup.

 He signed an 18-month deal with Salford in April 2013, but left Salford and signed a contract to return to Leigh for the 2014 season.

 In October and November 2013, He represented Wales in the 2013 Rugby League World Cup.

 In October 2014, Emmitt played in the 2014 European Cup.

 In October 2016, Emmit played in the 2017 World Cup qualifiers.